Blademasters Cup 2017 – Open Steel Longsword Tournament: Rules and Regulations

 - Strikes with the body and wrestling doesn’t score any points but can be used (in controlled manner) in order to facilitate scoring with a weapon (blade or pommel).
-Taking someone down to the ground will result in exchange being stopped by the referees and then re-started again.
+Joint locks and throws are not allowed, but leg sweeps/light takedowns are.

 - There will be 3 Referees for each match using Blue/Red flags to show scores, the general rule is that at least 2 out of 3 flags need to show the same result otherwise exchange is restarted.